The Bulletin: School of Engineering

 A Unique Learning Environment

 The Tufts University School of Engineering offers a rigorous engineering education in a unique environment that blends the intellectual and technological resources of a world-class research university with the strengths of a top-ranked liberal arts college.
 Our size and educational philosophy support a distinctive sense of community, a diversity of perspectives, and a student-centric learning environment.
-Engineering curricula across a wide spectrum of majors emphasize project-based learning, the nurturing of leadership skills, and cultivation of creativity through innovative design.
-Close partnerships with Tufts’ cadre of excellent undergraduate, graduate, and professional schools, coupled with a long tradition of collaboration, provide a strong platform for interdisciplinary education and scholarship.
+Engineering curricula across a wide spectrum of majors emphasize project- based learning, the nurturing of leadership skills, and cultivation of creativity through innovative design.
+The School’s tradition of collaboration with other undergraduate, graduate, and professional schools provides a platform for interdisciplinary education and scholarship.
 Proximity to a thriving Boston metropolitan area facilitates close relationships with local industry and research labs, student internship and employment opportunities, and the committed engagement of seasoned practitioners in the school professoriate.

-• To educate engineers committed to the innovative and ethical application of science and technology in addressing the most pressing societal needs
+- To educate students committed to the innovative and ethical application of science and technology, and empower them to address the most pressing societal needs;

 Undergraduate Programs